InbalMary/Travel_Tip/README.md

 ## Selected Location
 - Displayed in the header
-- Location is active in the list (gold color)
+- Location is active in the list (blue color)
 - Marker on the map
 - Reflected in query params
 - Copy url to clipboard